rhtconsulting/miq-SSProvisioning/README.md

 To install simply run the install script... ./install.sh

+NOTE:
+  This is a self-contained environment not a plug in.

 What gets installed:
 * A SSProvision Domain that is a self contained environment.
 This domain name can be changed in the variable DOMAIN_NAME at the top
 * A Service catalog: Self Service Provisioning